ucalgarycarclub/ucalgarycarclub.github.io/about/index.md

 ---
 layout: page
-title: About UCC
+title: About UAC
 tags: [about, Jekyll, theme, moon]
 date: 2016-03-21
 comments: false
 ---

-<center>Hi and welcome to the UCalgary Car Club (UCC)!</center>
+<center>Hi and welcome to the UCalgary Automotive Club (UAC)!</center>

 ## Who are we?
 There is a large car community both on campus and citywide, yet only a few dedicated car clubs, many that only meet in the summer.
 That’s where we come in!
-UCC will be hosting weekly meets/events all academic year long.
+UAC will be hosting weekly meets/events all academic year long.

-## How do I join UCC?
+## How do I join UAC?
 To apply for membership, simply message us with your name and email and that’s it, 100% free.

 Membership gives you exclusive access on events, raffles, prizes, and more throughout the year.
 If you’d like to be featured on the page, send us a picture of you and your car.